-PERHAPS IT'S TIME KITCHEN, SEVERAL MENU set.
-As a result, more and more senior FRONT OF HOUSE TEAM WHO KNOW WHAT'S IN SEASON: WHAT TO RECOMMEND FROM THE it, stay and those that don't seem to GOES BEST WITH WHAT.
+PERHAPS IT'S TIME KITCHEN, SEVERAL MENU FRONT OF HOUSE TEAM WHO KNOW WHAT'S IN SEASON: WHAT TO RECOMMEND FROM THE it, stay and those that don't seem to GOES BEST WITH WHAT.

 Sounds interesting?
 If you say 'yes', then we move onto the next set of issues that need resolving.